Cozy Little Christmas: Critical reception

-Idolator's Mike Wass called it "cute, catchy and utterly adorable", and observed that "the perky bop is every bit as irreverent and fun as you would expect".
 Marina Pedrosa from Billboard said that "Perry's vocals are velvety as ever as she sings the festive lyrics, 'Just you and me / Under the tree / A cozy little Christmas here with you.'"

-Zac Gelfand of Consequence of Sound wrote that "Cozy Little Christmas" is an "appropriate step back and a deep breath" for Perry and "a simple, bubbly, holiday love song, serving as a respite after an otherwise tough several months."
+Zac Gelfand of Consequence wrote that "Cozy Little Christmas" is an "appropriate step back and a deep breath" for Perry and "a simple, bubbly, holiday love song, serving as a respite after an otherwise tough several months."
 Writing for MTV News, Madeline Roth praised the "bubbly bop" as "mighty cozy", adding that "this festive little tune will be a crowd-pleaser all around".
 The song was ranked at number 79 on Billboards Greatest of All Time Holiday 100 Songs.

 Chart performance

 In the United States, "Cozy Little Christmas" entered the Billboard Adult Contemporary chart at number 10, becoming Perry's ninth track to reach its top 10 and first to do so since "Dark Horse" in 2014.

 It has since reached number one on that chart as well as number 53 on the Billboard Hot 100 and number 30 on its Holiday 100 chart.
-On January 27, 2022, the song was certified platinum by the Recording Industry Association of America for 1,000,000 units.
+On January 27, 2022, the song received a Platinum certification from the Recording Industry Association of America (RIAA) for 1,000,000 units.

 Within Europe, the song debuted at number 85 on the UK Singles Chart in December 2018, and rose to number 22 in the nation the following year.
 "Cozy Little Christmas" has also been certified Gold by the British Phonographic Industry (BPI) for shipments of 400,000 units.
 It has reached the same peak in Belgium while charting at numbers 10 in Croatia, 32 in Germany, 37 in Austria, and 49 in Switzerland.